Request handler for a function in Go

 Hello, Anonymous

-Parsing an API Gateway HTTP request
+Parsing an HTTP request via API Gateway

 The function is invoked by Yandex API Gateway with a service account, logs the request method and body, and returns a greeting.

-The function decodes the body of an incoming request using json.Unmarshal()
+The function decodes the body of an incoming request using json.Unmarshal().

 package main